-There are 10 teaching periods in a day.
-Lessons are 30 minutes.
+There are 5 teaching hours each day, split into 10 teaching periods, each lasting 30 minutes.
 In the Early Years classroom (Reception) learning takes place in sessions that are less restricted by time constraints.
-The provision of activities in the Early Years, Reception classrooms is appropriate to their educational needs in relation to personal, social, emotional and physical development, communication and language skills.

-Each area of the educational plan is implemented through planned, purposeful and interactive activities.
+The provision of activities in the Early Years (Reception) classrooms is appropriate to their educational needs in relation to personal, social, emotional and physical development, communication and language skills.
+Each area of learning is implemented through planned, purposeful play.

-There are 2 members of staff who are the key persons for Reception children and are responsible for ensuring that their learning and care is tailored to their individual needs.
-This is complimented by 1 member of staff as a teaching assistant.
+There are 4-6 members of staff who are the key people for the Reception children and are responsible for ensuring that their learning and care is tailored to their individual needs.

-The seven Areas of Learning and development- 3 prime and 4 specific:
+The seven Areas of Learning - 3 prime and 4 specific: